syncfusion-content/wpf-docs/wpf/Ribbon/KeyBoardSupport.md

 ---
 layout: post
 title: KeyBoard support in Syncfusion Ribbon control
-description: KeyBoard access to all Ribbon items using KeyTip
+description: This section briefly describes the KeyBoard access to all the items in Ribbon using KeyTip support.
 platform: wpf
 control: Ribbon
 documentation: ug